 ‘New Age Of Earth’ was released as V2080

 Already an established member of the Virgin family as a member of GONG, solo artist and in-house producer, Hillage had a love of German experimental music and ventured into ambient with long standing partner Miquette Giraudy.
 Recorded for the Rainbow Dome at the ‘Festival for Mind-Body-Spirit’ at Olympia, these two lengthy Moog and ARP assisted tracks each had a beautifully spacey vibe to induce total relaxation with a colourful sound spectrum.

 ‘Rainbow Dome Musick’ was released as VR1

 SPARKS No1 In Heaven (1979)

 Following the inspirational success of ‘I Feel Love’, SPARKS were put in contact with its producer Giorgio Moroder who had aspirations to work with a band.
 The resultant album saw Russell Mael’s flamboyant falsetto fitting well with the electronic disco template.
-The tremendous first single ‘The No1 Song In Heaven’ hit the UK charts a few months before TUBEWAY ARMY’s seminal ‘Are Friends Electric?’ while the follow-up ‘Beat The Clock’ actually got into the Top 10.
-However ‘No1 in Heaven’ overshadowed by the success of GARY NUMAN, hence its comparatively poor sales.
+‘The No1 Song In Heaven’ hit the UK charts a few months before TUBEWAY ARMY’s seminal ‘Are Friends Electric?’ while the follow-up ‘Beat The Clock’ actually got into the Top 10.
+However ‘No1 in Heaven’ overshadowed by the success of Gary Numan.

 JOHN FOXX Metamatic (1980)